Private, In-Home Tutoring in Fort Madison, Iowa

-SchoolTutoring Academy’s tutoring programs for Fort Madison students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Fort Madison, Iowa students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Fort Madison Community School District has set forth a curriculum that provides a student with skills needed for life beyond the classroom.
 Instructors focus on students as individuals and rely on adaptability in student learning and in their approach to instruction.
 This focus is apparent in the curriculum of both elementary schools, the middle school and the district’s high school.
 In addition to its five traditional schools, Fort Madison offers an alternative school called the Creative Learning Center.
 For students who perform better in a less traditional setting, students enrolled in the CLC are supported with district supplies, curriculum and teachers in an environment more conducive to their success.

 We currently cover the following Fort Madison-area school district: Fort Madison Community School District.